Indoor mapping in 3D using photogrammetry software

 |Project members||Christophe Croset, Michel Kasser, Sylvain Pittet, Valérie Luthi|

-The first phase was to acquire images in different ways, to figure out the ones which give the best results.
+The first phase was to acquire images in different ways and to determine the ones which give the best results.

 Using the photogrammetry software Pix4Dmapper, it was easy to assess the quality of each method and to continue to the following step – scaling the project to obtain precise measurements.